-Dr. Mohammad begins his acclaimed drug and alcohol treatment with a process known as medical detox, which cleanses the body of addictive chemicals and toxins in a safe, comfortable manner.
+Our program begins our acclaimed drug and alcohol treatment with a process known as medical detox or alcohol detox, which cleanses the body of addictive chemicals and toxins in a safe, comfortable manner.
 His innovative approach treats alcoholism and addiction as diseases of the body and mind.
-He’ll work tirelessly with you to identify root causes that created your alcoholism, and also methods of combating your normal triggers.
+We’ll work tirelessly with you to identify root causes that created your alcoholism, and also methods of combating your normal triggers.
 In almost no time, you’ll have the tools and resources necessary to live a happy, productive life free from alcoholism.

 Alcoholism, also known as alcohol dependence, is a chronic disease in which your body becomes dependent on alcohol.
 When you have alcoholism, you lose control over your drinking.
 You may not be able to control when you drink, how much you drink, or how long you drink on each occasion.

 Alcohol addiction, the physical dependence to alcohol occurs gradually.
 Over time, drinking too much changes the chemical balance in your brain associated with the pleasurable aspects of drinking alcohol.
 Excessive, long-term drinking can affect the balance of these chemicals, causing your body to crave alcohol to restore good feelings or to avoid negative feelings.

 - Cravings, which is a strong urge or need to drink.
 Cravings for alcohol can be as strong as the need for food or water.

 - Loss of Control, which is not being able to stop drinking.
 An alcoholic will continue to drink despite serious family, health, or legal problems.

 - Physical dependence, which produces withdrawral syptoms such as sweating, shaking, nausea, and anxiety.